Patriotic Clothespin Wreath | How to Paint Clothespins

-So, you want to make a patriotic clothespin wreath and you may be wondering how to paint clothespins.
-I’ll show you how to paint a batch of clothespins the easy way!
+So, you want to make a patriotic clothespin wreath, and you may be wondering how to paint clothespins.
+I’ll show you how to easily paint a batch of clothespins!

-This is my haul from the Dollar Tree for this project.
+This image shows my haul from Dollar Tree for this project.

 Materials to make a Clothespin Wreath